 Remove the thermometer.
 There will be a film of coagulated milk on the surface of the milk; carefully lift this off with a spoon and discard (this film won’t ruin your yogurt, but it creates a distracting texture once it’s finished).

-4 Incubate the yogurt: Set the insert of milk back in the Instant Pot, lock on the lid (once again, the steam vent may be open or closed), and press YOGURT.
-If the readout does not say “8:00,” add time using the + button until it does.
+Set the insert of milk back in the Instant Pot, lock on the lid (once again, the steam vent may be open or closed), and press YOGURT.
+On some models, such as the Ultra, you'll need to press "adjust" and change the setting from "HIGH" to "MEDIUM."
+After that, if the readout does not say “8:00,” add time using the + button until it does.

 The Instant Pot will incubate your yogurt for 8 hours before switching itself off (the display will read “Yogt” once the 8-hour default programming is complete).
 You can use the +/- button to adjust the incubation time.